hydro-project/hydroflow/book/example_2_surface.md

     flow.run_available();
 }
 ```
-Let's take this one operator at a time, starting after the `recv_iter` operator we saw in the previous example.
+Let's take this one operator at a time, starting after the `source_iter` operator we saw in the previous example.

 - `-> map(|n| n * n)` transforms each element one-to-one as it flows through the subgraph.
 In this case, we square each number.